How to Manage Commodity Price Volatility and Control Business Costs

 Select the index that best correlates with the price fluctuations you’re experiencing.
 Accurate index selection is critical, as this becomes the benchmark for monitoring price changes and negotiating with suppliers.

 Work with your supplier to include the chosen index in your pricing mechanism.
 This ensures transparency and a fair alignment between market trends and pricing changes.
+This article can help you avoid pitfalls with supplier pricing agreements.

-4. Set a Starting Price
+Set a Starting Price

 Establish a baseline price for your commodity anchored to the current market value.
 This will serve as the reference point for all future price adjustments.
+This step is crucial for managing commodity price volatility effectively

-5. Define a Price Fluctuation Band
+Define a Price Fluctuation Band

 To prevent constant price changes, define a small range or band around the index starting price within which no adjustments to the purchase price occur.
 This minimizes administrative burdens and provides more price stability.

-6. Adjust Pricing for Larger Fluctuations
+Adjust Pricing for Larger Fluctuations

 For price changes outside the agreed band, determine how much the purchase price will adjust relative to the commodity’s movement.
 For instance, a $10 per ton rise in the index might trigger a proportional increase in your costs and vice versa.

-7. Set Adjustment Frequency
+Set Adjustment Frequency

 Decide how often to review and adjust prices based on the index.
 A quarterly or semi-annual schedule balances responsiveness to market changes while not becoming overly burdensome to manage.

-8. Sign and Implement the Agreement
+Sign and Implement the Agreement

-Finalize the agreement with your supplier and integrate the new pricing mechanism into your procurement process.
-This approach creates a structured way to deal with commodity volatility.
+Finalize the supplier pricing agreement, sign it, and integrate the new pricing mechanism into your procurement process.

 If you’re managing a particularly volatile commodity, consider placing financial hedges against the index.
 Hedging can help stabilize costs and provide an extra layer of protection against market unpredictability.